SamuelSwartzberg/flashcardifying_text_temp/inf.md

 nullglob makes patterns disappear if they don't match anything failglob makes patterns fail if they don't match anything.
 When a pattern is used for filename expansion, the character ‘.’ at the start of a filename or immediately following a slash must be matched explicitly, unless the shell option dotglob is set.
 The filenames ‘.’ and ‘..’ must always be matched explicitly, even if dotglob is set.
-To see what a command will actually get from a file name expansion, you can prefix it with <code>echo</code>
+To see what a command will actually get from a file name expansion, you can prefix it with `echo`

 wildcard|matches
 *|matches 0-n arbitrary characters, excluding directory separators